Prepared for

 The recognition: Earned my first double-EXCEPTIONAL performance rating (both What and How).
 Manager's feedback: "Wow... just wow!
 The leadership team and I were blown away by not only what you accomplished, but how you accomplished.
 Your commitment, creativity and innovation are unmatched."

-Why this matters: This was 2020—two years before my Director promotion, five years before CareerSpark.
+Why this matters: This was 2020, two years before my Director promotion and five years before CareerSpark.
 The pattern was already there: when crisis hits, I don't wait for permission.
 I learn what's needed and build the solution.
 And I always look for the systemic problem hiding behind the immediate crisis.

 Why This Foundation Matters